SilverAndro/s3-maven-rust-lambda/README.md

 # s3 maven rust lambda

-rust lambda function that implements a maven repository on top of aws lambda and s3 by acting as an on-demand translation layer.
+rust program that implements a maven repository on top of aws lambda and s3 by acting as an on-demand translation layer.

 ---